 Haward Technology is accredited by the British Accreditation Council for Independent Further and Higher Education as an International Centre.
-Haward's certificates are internationally recognized and accredited by the British Accreditation Council (BAC).
 BAC is the British accrediting body responsible for setting standards within independent further and higher education sector in the UK and overseas.
 As a BAC-accredited international centre, Haward Technology meets all of the international higher education criteria and standards set by BAC.